tropo/tropo-webapi-csharp/readme.md

 Usage
 =====

-Download the latest version of Json.NET from http://json.codeplex.com/
+Download the [Json.NET version 3.5](http://json.codeplex.com/releases/view/50552) - tested with Release 8.

 Extract the following two files from this download: